Skip to main content

-Carl Brauer
+Carl Brauer Obituary

-Obituary of Carl Brauer
+Carl Brauer Obituary

 Carl was born in Philadelphia to Karl and Sophie Brauer on November 26, 1929.
 He retired after 35 years of working as a splicer technician for Verizon, and then spent the 33 wonderful years of his retirement enjoying time with his family, especially with his grandchildren to whom he was known as “Bebop”.